akka/akka/akka-docs/src/main/paradox/java/cluster-sharding.md

  * The `EntityEnvelope` holds the identifier, and the actual message that is sent to the entity actor is wrapped in the envelope.

-Note how these two messages types are handled in the `entityId` and `entityMessage` methods shown above.
+Note how these two messages types are handled in the Sscala[`extractEntityId` function] @java[`entityId` and `entityMessage` methods] shown above.
-The message sent to the entity actor is what `entityMessage` returns and that makes it possible to unwrap envelopes if needed.
+The message sent to the entity actor is @scala[the second part of the tuple return by the `extractEntityId`] @[what `entityMessage` returns] and that makes it possible to unwrap envelopes if needed.

 A shard is a group of entities that will be managed together.
 The grouping is defined by the `extractShardId` function shown above.
 For a specific entity identifier the shard identifier must always be the same.
 Otherwise the entity actor might accidentally be started in several places at the same time.

 Creating a good sharding algorithm is an interesting challenge in itself.
 Try to produce a uniform distribution, i.e. same amount of entities in each shard.
 As a rule of thumb, the number of shards should be a factor ten greater than the planned maximum number of cluster nodes.
 Less shards than number of nodes will result in that some nodes will not host any shards.
 Too many shards will result in less efficient management of the shards, e.g. rebalancing overhead, and increased latency because the coordinator is involved in the routing of the first message for each shard.
 The sharding algorithm must be the same on all nodes in a running cluster.
 It can be changed after stopping all nodes in the cluster.

 A simple sharding algorithm that works fine in most cases is to take the absolute value of the `hashCode` of the entity identifier modulo number of shards.
 As a convenience this is provided by the `ShardRegion.HashCodeMessageExtractor`.

 Messages to the entities are always sent via the local `ShardRegion`.
 The `ShardRegion` actor reference for a